 Many centers participating in the Child and Adult Care Food Program (CACFP) assume that working with a sponsor shields them from getting into serious trouble.
 However, sponsored sites can still face the CACFP Serious Deficiency Process and even be placed on the National Disqualified List (NDL) if they do not follow CACFP rules.

 If a sponsor or state agency identifies major compliance issues at your center, your sponsor must begin the CACFP Serious Deficiency Process.
 This gives you a chance to fix problems while still protecting the Program’s integrity.
-Let’s take a look at each step in detail, and – more importantly – how you can avoid being declared seriously deficient (SD).

-Step 1: Serious Deficiency Determination
+Step 1: CACFP Serious Deficiency Determination (SD Identified)

 - Spending CACFP funds on unallowable expenses.